SirOaken/Oakens-MC-modpack/README.md

 ## Updating Your Modpack

 - **Updates**: Any updates to Oaken's custom modpack will be posted on the GitHub page.
-- **Updating**: To update, download the new version from the GitHub repository and repeat the import process in MultiMC.
+- **Updating**: To update,
+  - download the new version from the GitHub repository,
+  - extract the zip,
+  - navigate to your instance root folder,
+    - "SYSTEMDRIVE\MultiMC\instances\INSTANCENAME\.minecraft\"
+  - Delete Folders found in the downloaded zip from the instance,
+  - Drag the folders from the zip into the root folder.

 ## Troubleshooting